Study Abroad

 With a friendly and welcoming local community, no language barrier for English speakers, and plenty of world-class universities, it’s no wonder that so many international students choose to study abroad in New Zealand.

-No two universities in New Zealand are the same; each has unique features that help them stand out.
+No two universities in New Zealand are the same; each has unique standout features.
 To make it a little easier to choose where to go, we’ve broken down the best universities for international students in New Zealand based on their QS world university rankings and distinctive campus and academic offerings.

 New Zealand has something for everybody so let's match you with your dream university today!